-British Taekwondo Council Ltd (hereinafter BTC) is committed to working in partnership with all agencies to ensure that information and training opportunities are available to ensure best practice when working with young people and adults at risk.
+British Taekwondo Council Ltd (hereinafter BTC) is committed to working in partnership with all agencies to ensure that information and training opportunities are available to ensure best practice when working with young people.
 Adopting best practice will help to safeguard these participants from potential abuse as well as protecting instructors, coaches and other adults in positions of responsibility from potential false allegations of abuse.
-The BTC Safeguarding - Protecting Children and Adults at Risk Policy will allow young people and adult at risks to excel in a safe environment and transmit a reassuring signal to parents and carers.
+The BTC Safeguarding - Protecting Children Policy will allow young people and adult at risks to excel in a safe environment and transmit a reassuring signal to parents and carers.

-The BTC Safeguarding - Protecting Children and Adults at Risk Policy is binding for the martial art as a whole and provides guidelines to everyone in the BTC, whether working in a professional or voluntary capacity.
+The BTC Safeguarding - Protecting Children Policy is binding for the martial art as a whole and provides guidelines to everyone in the BTC, whether working in a professional or voluntary capacity.